tensil-ai/tensil/README.md

 ## Run AI/ML model on FPGA

 Use PYNQ and Jupyter notebooks to run AI/ML model on FPGA.
-(See examples in `notebooks`.)
+(See in `notebooks`.)

 ![Resnet on PYNQ](/doc/resnet20_on_pynq.png)